 There are five main types of CP: spastic, dyskinetic, ataxic, hypotonic, and mixed.

 - Spastic cerebral palsy is the most common type of the condition.
-It appears in 70% to 80% of all people diagnosed with cerebral palsy, according to the CPARF.
-It causes extreme tension in the muscles and can lead to paralysis in two limbs, all four limbs or half the body.
+It appears in 70% to 80% of all people diagnosed with cerebral palsy, according to CPARF.
+It causes extreme muscle tension and can lead to paralysis in two limbs, all four limbs, or half the body.

-- Dyskinetic CP leads to random body movements and is found in 5-20% of those diagnosed with CP.
+- Dyskinetic CP leads to random body movements and occurs in 5-20% of those diagnosed with CP.

 - Hypotonic CP causes floppy muscles (hypotonia) and is one of the rarest types of CP, accounting for 2.6% of all cases.

 - Mixed CP is a combination of at least two other types of CP caused by damage to multiple areas of the brain.
 Around 15% of all people with CP are diagnosed with this type.